d4hines/marigold-tezos/docs/alpha/michelson.rst

 Smart contracts can also emit "internal operations".
 Smart contracts called by internal transactions can in turn also emit internal operations.
 The order in which internal operations are applied depends on a parameter called the operation execution order.
 This parameter has two possible values named by analogy with the algorithms to search values in tree data structures: ``BFS`` (named after the breadth-first search algorithm) and ``DFS`` (named after the depth-first search algorithm).
 The ``BFS`` order corresponds to putting operations in queue whereas the ``DFS`` corresponds to putting them in a stack.
 In order to support both execution orders, operations are placed in a stack of queues.
-All emitted operations will be enqueued into a queue which is the top element of stack.
-If executed operation is in DFS, this operation will be enqueued into a new queue and the new queue will be pushed into the stack.
-Notice that permission of running DFS is required.
-Please see ``ALLOW_DFS``.
+If an emitted operation is ``DFS`` order, then this operation will be enqueued into a new queue which will be pushed into stack.
+If an emitted operation is ``BFS`` order, then this operation will be enqueued into a queue which is the top element of stack.

 Here is an example of evaluation flow of operations, ``!`` indicates that operation is running in DFS: